mbzuai-nlp/Llama-3-Nanda-10B-Chat/README.md

 # Llama-3-Nanda-10B-Chat

 <!-- Provide a quick summary of what the model is/does. -->

-Llama-3-Nanda-10B-Chat (shortly Nanda) is a 10 billion parameter pre-trained bilingual large language model for both Hindi and English, trained on a dataset containing 65 billion Hindi tokens.
+Llama-3-Nanda-10B-Chat (or Nanda for short) is a 10 billion parameter pre-trained and instruction-tuned bilingual large language model for both Hindi and English, trained on a dataset containing 65 billion Hindi tokens.
 The model is based on transformer-based decoder-only (LLaMA-3) architecture.
 It implements Rotary Position Embeddings (RoPE), enabling the model to extrapolate to long sequence lengths, providing improved context handling and model precision.